 - It has a memory where data is stored and can be extracted on a defined schedule.

-- Programming or setting up is easy to follow basing it to its user manual, user friendly.
+- Programming or set up is easy to follow basing it on its user manual, user-friendly.

 - Temperature and humidity are digitally displayed plus a chart to view the past and current state.
 Also to view and analyze if temperature difference or fluctuations has happened.
 Display are large enough for you to see it easily in a distance.

 - Data can be extracted to excel format in a computer ( Laptop) to further review and analyze ( need to install the software provided).